How to Create Effective Survey Questions

 When to use multiple-choice survey questions?

-Similar to rating scale questions, these are great for providing easy to analyze statistics but in a little more depth.
+Similar to rating scale questions, these are great for providing easy-to-analyze statistics but in a little more depth.
 You can drill a little deeper into customer thoughts whilst at the same time controlling the data you’d like to collect, making it easier to analyze.

 Examples of multiple-choice survey questions